Psykotikism/Mutant_Tanks/INFORMATION.md

 # Information

 ## Notes
 > This file contains everything you need to know about each ability/setting.
 Use this guide to learn about every setting/feature available before asking about it or reporting an issue.
-The original config format will be used for examples.
 Visit the [Wiki](https://github.com/Psykotikism/Mutant_Tanks/wiki) for more information, including examples and/or tutorials.

 - Maximum Tank health: 1,000,000 (Increase/decrease the value in the `mutant_tanks.inc` file on lines 87-88 and recompile all the plugins, but expect potential bugs with higher values.)
 [Default: 65,535]
 - Maximum types: 500 (Increase/decrease the value in the `mutant_tanks.inc` file on line 86 and recompile all the plugins, but expect potential server lag with higher values.)